 - protect consumers

 - encourage lower prices, and

 - promote the development and use of innovative online and mobile payments.

 PSD2 also introduced two new types of regulated service providers:

 - Account Information Service Providers (AISPs)

-More information can be found at Open Banking.
+More information can be found in the European Commission website.

 A service provided where a payer can make an online payment through the service, like a direct debit, to a third party beneficiary.

 PISPs and AISPs are classified as Third Party Providers (TPPs) under PSD2.